Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

-And it’s practical.
-So each student will learn to partake in each of the exercises they will learn to teach in the Foundational Program.
-This is a 30-hour course.
+And it’s practical, so each student will learn to partake in each of the exercises they will learn to teach in the Foundational Program.

-The core part of the Fletcher Pilates Comprehensive program, the Foundational course classroom sessions, casework, practical studies, anatomy studies, and more.
+The core part of the Fletcher Pilates Comprehensive program the Foundational course classroom sessions, casework, practical studies, anatomy studies, and more.

 All students interested in participating in the Comprehensive Program must first complete 30 private lessons so as to learn important Pilates concepts through their own bodies first.